Levin H. Campbell

-Levin Hicks Campbell (born January 2, 1927) is an inactive Senior United States circuit judge of the United States Court of Appeals for the First Circuit.
+Levin Hicks Campbell (born January 2, 1927) is an inactive senior United States circuit judge of the United States Court of Appeals for the First Circuit.

 Education and career

-Born in Summit, New Jersey, Campbell received an Artium Baccalaureus degree from Harvard University in 1948 and a Bachelor of Laws from Harvard Law School in 1951.
+Born in Summit, New Jersey, Campbell received an Artium Baccalaureus degree from Harvard University in 1948 and a LL.B from Harvard Law School in 1951.
 He served as a United States Army Lieutenant in the Judge Advocate General's Corps from 1952 to 1954, and received the Commendation Medal for his service in Korea.
 He then went into private practice of law in Boston, Massachusetts, with Ropes, Gray, Best, Coolidge & Rugg.
 He entered politics in 1963, performing several roles in Massachusetts over the next decade.
 He was a member of the Massachusetts House of Representatives from 1963 to 1964.
 Later he was an assistant attorney general of Massachusetts, serving under Attorney General Edward W. Brooke, and First Assistant Attorney General of Massachusetts serving under Attorney General Elliott L. Richardson, before being appointed an associate justice of the Massachusetts Superior Court in 1968, a position in which he served through 1970.